The Boxing Cats (Prof. Welton's)

 The Boxing Cats (Prof. Welton's), or simply Boxing Cats, is an 1894 American short silent film directed by William K.L.
 Dickson and William Heise, and starring Henry Welton.
-It depicts a boxing match between two cats, each of which is wearing a pair of boxing gloves.
+It depicts a boxing match between two cats, each wearing a pair of boxing gloves.
 The two cats were members of Welton's touring "cat circus", which reportedly also featured cats riding bicycles.

 The Boxing Cats was filmed in Thomas Edison's Black Maria studio in West Orange, New Jersey, on 35 mm.
 The film has been described as a precursor to cat videos popular on the Internet.